jgroschwitz/GrAPES/README.md

 * All provided corpus files are in `corpus/`, including the main file `corpus.txt`.
 * All required python scripts are at the root level
 * The evaluation modules are in `evaluation/`
+* Code that was used for the paper (but that you don't need to use) is also included.
+  * You may find that running scripts that are not at the root level gives you `PYTHONPATH` trouble.
+In Mac and Linux, try prepending `PYTHONPATH=./` to the command.
+In Windows, try to add the parent directory to the Python Path environment variable.

 ```
 GrAPES